We may check your medical eligibility for Disability Support Pension (DSP) by completing a medical risk based review.

 Who we won’t review

-You won’t have a medical risk based review if you’re:
+You won’t have a medical risk based review if you:

-- working in Australian Disability Enterprises or in the Supported Wage System, or
+- work in a Australian Disability Enterprise or under the Supported Wage System, or

-- paid under an International Agreement and live permanently overseas
+- get paid under an International Agreement and live permanently overseas

 What you need to do